rustyshakelford2/LavaFurnace/readme.txt

 			 *    OOO
 			 *    OOO
 			 *
-The basic requirements are to place a base of 9 Obsidian blocks for a floor, then create a U shape in obsidian with the furnace facing out in the end of the U shaped obsidan square.
+Under the default config the basic requirements are to place a base of 9 Obsidian blocks for a floor, then create a U shape in obsidian with the furnace facing out in the end of the U shaped obsidan square.
 Next surround the U with cobblestone stairs.
 Then top the whole thing off with two rows of 3 obsidian each.
 Leave a 1x by 3x gap between the two rows of obsidian.
 Next, place a glass block directly between the two obsidian 1x3x lines you just created.
 It must be placed to the RIGHT of the furnace that is on the second level.
 Lastly you need to place a sign attached to the obsidian block above the